odeum/odeum-code/docs/Guidelines.md

 ## 6.8.
 ODEUM Help Server
 - Global Help Index for all connected apps
+- Should have own ticketing system (issue tracker)
+- Ability to integrate with Slack through ODEUM Slack Service

 ## 6.9.
 ODEUM Search Server
 - Global Search Index for all connected apps